MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-teams.md

 ---
 # Share-in-Teams

-Share-in-Teams is used to share the content from your personal app or tab to other user in Teams, you can also add this button to the personal app or tab.
+Share-in-Teams is used to share the content from your personal app or tab to other user in Teams.
 When you select **Share-in-Teams** button, it launches the Share-in-Teams experience in a pop-up window.
 You can add the recipient (a person or group or channel) and notes to the recipient in the pop-up window and share the required content.

 This document guides you on how to create and add a Share-in-Teams button for your personal app or tab.